git-pull/tao-of-tmux/manuscript/00-foreword.md

 ## How this book is structured

 First, anything involving [installation](http://man.openbsd.org/OpenBSD-current/man1/tmux.1) and hard technical details are in the Appendix.
-A lot of books tend to use installation instructions as filler in the early chapters.
-For me it's more of not wanting to confuse complete beginners.
+A lot of books use installation instructions as filler in the early chapters.
+For me, it's more of not wanting to confuse beginners.

-For special circumstances like [tmux on Windows 10](#appendix-windows-bash), I decided that adding screenshots is best since many readers may be more comfortable with a visual approach.
+For special circumstances, like [tmux on Windows 10](#appendix-windows-bash), I decided adding screenshots is best, since many readers may be more comfortable with a visual approach.

-[*Thinking Tmux*](#thinking-tmux) goes over what tmux does and how it relates to the GUI desktops already on our computers.
+[*Thinking Tmux*](#thinking-tmux) goes over what tmux does and how it relates to the GUI desktops on our computers.
 You'll understand the big picture of what tmux is and how it can make your life easier.

 [*Terminal Fundamentals*](#terminal-fundamentals) shows the text-based environments you'll be dealing with.
-It's great for those new to tmux, but also presents some technical background for developers who learned the ropes through examples and osmosis.
-At the end of this section you'll be more confident and secure using the essential components underpinning a modern terminal environment.
+It's great for those new to tmux, but also presents technical background for developers, who learned the ropes through examples and osmosis.
+At the end of this section, you'll be more confident and secure using the essential components underpinning a modern terminal environment.

-[*Practical Usage*](#practical-usage) covers common bread and butter uses for you to start using tmux immediately.
+[*Practical Usage*](#practical-usage) covers common bread and butter uses for you to use tmux immediately.

-[*Server*](#server) gives life to the unseen workhorse that powers tmux behind the scenes.
-You'll think of tmux differently, and may be impressed that a client-server architecture could be presented so seamlessly to end users.
+[*Server*](#server) gives life to the unseen workhorse behind the scenes that powers tmux.
+You'll think of tmux differently and may be impressed that a client-server architecture could be presented so seamlessly to end users.

 [*Sessions*](#sessions) are the containers holding windows.
 You'll learn what